Totalmente Inocentes: Critical response

-Totalmente Inocentes received more negative reviews than positive, in several websites; one of the main Brazilian websites about movies, the AdoroCinema.com ranked the film with 1.5.
+Totalmente Inocentes received more negative reviews than positive, in several websites; one of the main Brazilian websites about movies, the AdoroCinema ranked the film with 1.5.
 The critic website wrote that "Totalmente Inocentes is a tiring film, it doesn't explores convincingly the material at hand [...] a movie totally weak."
 Critics from other well-known websites, like CineClick said "Totalmente Inocentes has a poor script and direction shortsighted and does not comply with the basic commitment of a comedy: make people laugh".
 The website Cinema com Rapadura, quoted that "The humor is ridiculous and so unfunny".
 Criticism from viewers of the websites were not different, mostly criticizing the script of Rodrigo Bittencourt.